Current research funding in the Centre for Intelligent Transport

 Principal Investigator: Rehan SHAH

-Co-investigator(s): Prof. Gert van der Heijden (UCL)
+Co-investigator(s): Gert van der Heijden (UCL)

 Funding source: Quaterly Journal of Mechanics and Applied Mathematics Fund (QJMAM)